vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-2.md

 <script src="https://gist.github.com/nimish-mehta/1cac0db66c6140e7b72474198b99e193.js?file=result.bash"></script>

-## Bonus Guide: Creating our user store application ##
+## Bonus Guide: Creating your store based on NectarCommerce ##

 We already did this, when we were creating favorite_products extension.
-A forward to nectar is all it takes.
-You can create your phoenix application and add a forward to Nectar.Router to run your user application.
-Some extensions might require to be added in the application list their processes to start in such cases we need to add a dependency here as well.
-You might want to do that anyway to support **exrm** release properly(See the next section for more details).
+A forward to Nectar is all it takes.
+You can create your Phoenix application and add a forward to Nectar.Router to run your user application.
+Some extensions might require to be added in the application list for their processes to start, in such cases we need to add a dependency here as well.
+You might want to do that anyway to support **exrm** release properly(We will be covering this in our next post).

 ## Suggested Workflow ##

-We can now see developing extensions is not very different from building our store with custom functionality based on nectar.
-You Start with your store and extract out the functionality into self contained applications and load them back as extensions into nectar.
+We can now see developing extensions is not very different from building our store with custom functionality based on NectarCommerce.
+You start with your store and extract out the functionality into self contained applications and load them back as extensions into Nectar.

 >